-- 2.1 The Council may produce Regulations governing the conduct of International Competitions held under the Rules and regulating the relationships of athletes, athletes' representatives, meeting organisers and Members.
-These Regulations may be varied or amended by Council as it sees fit. - World Athletics and Area Associations may designate one or 2.2 representatives to attend every International more Competition requiring a World Athletics or Area Association Permit respectively to ensure that the applicable Rules and Regulations are complied with.
-At the request of World Athletics or Area Association respectively, such representative(s) shall render a compliance report within 30 days of the end of the International Competition in guestion.
+- 1. The Council may produce Regulations governing the conduct of International Competitions held under the Rules and regulating the relationships of athletes, athletes' representatives, meeting organisers and Members.
+These Regulations may be varied or amended by the Council as it sees fit. - 2.
+World Athletics and Area Associations may designate one or more representatives to attend every International Competition requiring a World Athletics or Area Association Permit respectively to ensure that the applicable Rules and Regulations are complied with.
+At the request of the World Athletics or Area Association respectively, such representative(s) shall render a compliance report within 30 days of the end of the International Competition in question.

-PART II - COMPETITION OFFICIALS
+SECTION II - COMPETITION OFFICIALS